seerge/g-helper/docs/README.md

 Unfortunately 2020 model doesn't support that on hardware level

 #### Should I apply custom PPTs and fan profiles?
 You don't have to, it's purely optional.
 From my experience built in (in bios) performance modes work well.
-Limit your power or apply custom fan curves only if you have issues :)
+Limit your power or apply custom fan curves only if you have issues.
+As sooon as you click Apply in fan + power section bios will be considering fan profile as "custom"! (no matter if you modified it or not)

 #### How does G-helper control my fan speeds?
 It doesn't.
 Your bios does (same as in case with armoury).
 What G-helper can do - is (optionally) set a custom fan profile to current performance mode consisting of 8 pairs of temperature + fan speed % via same endpoint armoury seem to use.